Junior Development Group – 2021/2022

 In April, the group moves outdoors where the training becomes even more event-specific, and the athletes will attend more meets.
 Athletes will have the opportunity to try out for provincial and national teams.
 The length of the outdoor season depends on the ability of the athlete.
 The competitive season for most athletes will finish towards the end of July with the Alberta Outdoor Provincial Championships, with some athletes attending Youth National Championships usually held the second week of August.

 There is no expectation that athletes should train four times per week.
+We have added another session to better accommodate athletes that live in the south.
 Athletes ages 11-14 should pick two or three sessions per week.
 For athletes ages 14 and up, the fourth session per week is based on individual needs.
-Please speak to your coaches.
+Please speak with your coaches.

+If you have more questions, please email me and I would be happy to help.
 We encourage athletes to come out to our training session for a one-week free trial to ensure that the group, coaches and training is a good fit.
+If you are interested, please let me know I can provide that information to you.

 Please contact the Caltaf office or one of the coaches for more information on the registration process and registration fees (prorated throughout the year)!